Full Closures Planned For Portion Of Sunrise Highway In Babylon

-In Suffolk County, all westbound lanes of Sunrise Highway are slated to close nightly in the town of Babylon beginning on Monday, July 22.
+In Suffolk County, all eastbound lanes of Sunrise Highway (Route 27) are slated to close nightly in the town of Babylon beginning on Monday, July 29.

-During those times, traffic will be detoured onto North Service Road while crews perform bridge cleaning work, the Department of Transportation said.
+During those times, traffic will be detoured onto South Service Road while crews perform bridge cleaning work, the Department of Transportation said.

 You can find the latest travel information by calling 511 or visiting 511ny.org.